FluxML/fluxml.github.io/gsoc.md

 Expected Outcome: This is motivated to create SoftRasterizer/DiB-R based projects.
 We already have RayTracer.jl which is motivated by OpenDR.
 (Of course, if someone wants to implement NERF - like models they are most welcome to submit a proposal).
 We would ideally target at least 2 of these models.

-Skills: GPU Programming, Deep Learning, (deep) familiarity with the literature, familiarity with defining (a lot of) Custom Adjoints
+Skills: GPU programming, deep learning, (deep) familiarity with the literature, familiarity with defining (a lot of) custom adjoints

 Mentors: [Dhairya Gandhi](https://github.com/DhairyaLGandhi/), [Avik Pal](https://github.com/avik-pal)